cujojs/curl/README.md

 Executes the function when the non-AMD javascript files are loaded and the dom is ready.
 The another.js file will wait for the nonAMD.js file before executing.

+Note: if a file supports AMD or CommonJS module formats, you *can not* use the js! plugin on that file.

 ---------